cedigi/petanque-manager-bolt1/README.md

 To start the application in development mode run `npm run dev` as shown above.

-## Theme toggle
+## Background animation

-The header provides a moon/sun button that switches between light and dark themes.
-This preference is saved in the browser so it persists across reloads.
+The header now includes a button that pauses or resumes the floating background animations.